 Guma slàn gun dèan thu tilleadh.

-Thàinig an gille dubh raoir don bhaile so,
+Thàinig an gille dubh raoir don bhaile seo,

 ’S trom mo cheum on thrèig mo leannan mi,

-Thàinig an gille dubh raoir don bhaile so.
+Thàinig an gille dubh raoir don bhaile seo.

 Gur mis’ tha gu tinn le goirteas mo chinn,